genesiscommunitysuccess/docs/docs/02_database/01_fields-tables-views/02_tables/01_tables-basics.md

 - PROJ_ID
 - USER_ID

-Each record in this table states that PROJ_ID= x has USER_ID=y.
-But it is important that you do not duplicate any of these records - which could cause problems.
-So, in your PROJECT_USERS table, make PROJ_ID the primary index and add a unique index on PROJ_ID and USER_ID.
-The database will now prevent you from entering a record that has exactly the same PROJ_ID and USER_ID as an existing record.
+Each record in this table states that PROJ_ID = x has USER_ID = y.
+However, we require that each unique combination of PROJ_ID and USER_ID can only occur once in the table.
+So in our table, we define the primary key on PROJ_ID and USER_ID.
+We can rely on the database to ensure uniqueness; an attempt to insert a record with a PROJ_ID and USER_ID combination that already exists will fail.

 Here is our table definition for this: